causify-ai/tutorials/class_project_instructions/Projects/OpenRefine_Project_Description.md

 **Description**

-OpenRefine is a powerful tool for working with messy data: cleaning it, transforming it from one format into another, and exploring it in a flexible way.
-It provides a web-based interface that allows users to manipulate large datasets with ease.
-Key features include:
+OpenRefine is a powerful tool for working with messy data, enabling users to clean, transform, and explore datasets efficiently.
+It provides a user-friendly interface and a range of features that assist in data wrangling tasks, making it an ideal choice for data preprocessing in various data science projects.

-- **Data Cleaning**: Identify and correct inconsistencies in datasets, such as duplicates or formatting issues.
-- **Faceted Browsing**: Explore data through facets to filter and analyze subsets based on specific criteria.
+Technologies Used
+OpenRefine

+- Facilitates data cleaning through clustering algorithms for deduplication.
-- **Data Transformation**: Convert data formats and structures using a variety of transformations and functions.
+- Allows for data transformation using expressions and scripting.
-- **Reconciliation**: Link datasets with external data sources to enrich your data with additional information.
+- Supports data exploration with faceting and filtering capabilities.
+- Enables integration with web services and APIs for enrichment.

 ---

-### Project 1: Data Quality Assessment and Cleaning (Difficulty: 1)
+**Project 1: Data Cleaning and Transformation for Public Health Records**
+**Difficulty:** 1 (Easy)

-**Project Objective**: The goal of this project is to assess the quality of a public dataset (e.g., a dataset of global cities) and apply OpenRefine to clean and standardize the data for further analysis.
+**Project Objective:** The goal of this project is to clean and standardize a public health dataset containing patient records to ensure consistency and accuracy for further analysis.

-**Dataset Suggestions**: Look for datasets on Kaggle related to global cities, including population, area, and other demographic details.
+**Dataset Suggestions:** Search for public health datasets on Kaggle or government health department portals.

-**Tasks**:
+**Tasks:**
+- Import Dataset:
-- **Load Dataset**: Import the city dataset into OpenRefine.
+    - Load the dataset into OpenRefine for initial exploration.

-- **Identify Issues**: Use facets to identify missing values, duplicates, and inconsistencies in city names and population figures.
-- **Data Cleaning**: Apply transformations to standardize city names and remove duplicates.
+- Identify and Remove Duplicates:
+    - Use clustering algorithms to find and merge duplicate entries.

+- Standardize Data Formats:
+    - Transform date formats and standardize categorical variables (e.g., gender, ethnicity).

+- Validate Data Integrity:
+    - Check for missing values and apply appropriate imputation techniques.

+- Export Cleaned Data:
-- **Export Cleaned Data**: Save the cleaned dataset in a preferred format (CSV, JSON) for further analysis.
+    - Save the cleaned dataset in a format suitable for analysis (e.g., CSV).

-**Bonus Ideas (Optional)**:
+**Bonus Ideas (Optional):**
+- Create visualizations of the cleaned data distributions.
-- Compare the cleaned dataset with the original to quantify improvements in data quality.
+- Compare the cleaned dataset with the original to highlight improvements.
-- Create visualizations to show the distribution of population sizes before and after cleaning.

 ---

-### Project 2: Data Enrichment through Reconciliation (Difficulty: 2)

-**Project Objective**: In this project, students will enrich a dataset of local businesses by reconciling it with an external dataset (e.g., Yelp or Google Places) to add additional attributes like ratings and categories.
+**Project 2: Enriching a Movie Dataset with External APIs**
+**Difficulty:** 2 (Medium)
+**Project Objective:** The objective is to enhance a movie dataset by integrating additional information, such as ratings and reviews, from public APIs to facilitate a comprehensive analysis of movie performance.

-**Dataset Suggestions**: Use a local business dataset from a government portal or Kaggle that includes basic information like name, address, and type of business.
+**Dataset Suggestions:** Use a movie dataset from Kaggle (e.g., movie ratings) or a public API like TMDb.

-**Tasks**:
+**Tasks:**
+- Load Initial Movie Dataset:
-- **Load Business Dataset**: Import the local business dataset into OpenRefine.
+    - Import the dataset containing basic movie information into OpenRefine.

-- **Reconciliation Setup**: Set up a reconciliation service to link the local businesses with an external dataset (e.g., Yelp API or Google Places).
-- **Perform Reconciliation**: Match local businesses with external data to enrich them with ratings and categories.
-- **Analyze Enriched Data**: Use facets to explore how ratings vary by business type or location.
+- Identify Missing Data:
+    - Analyze the dataset for missing ratings and reviews.

+- Enrich Data Using APIs:
+    - Utilize OpenRefine's ability to call APIs to fetch additional movie details from TMDb.

+- Clean and Transform Enriched Data:
+    - Standardize the new data fields and merge them with the existing dataset.

+- Analyze Movie Performance:
+    - Prepare the enriched dataset for exploratory data analysis to identify trends.

-**Bonus Ideas (Optional)**:
+**Bonus Ideas (Optional):**
+- Perform sentiment analysis on reviews and add the results to the dataset.
-- Create a summary report comparing the average ratings of different business categories.
+- Create a comparative analysis of movies based on different genres and their ratings.
-- Investigate the relationship between business type and customer ratings visually.

 ---

-### Project 3: Exploring and Visualizing Trends in Historical Data (Difficulty: 3)
+**Project 3: Anomaly Detection in E-commerce Transaction Data**
+**Difficulty:** 3 (Hard)

-**Project Objective**: The aim of this project is to explore trends in historical climate data (e.g., temperature or precipitation) using OpenRefine to clean and prepare the data for visualization.
+**Project Objective:** The aim of this project is to preprocess and clean a large e-commerce transaction dataset to prepare it for anomaly detection, focusing on identifying fraudulent transactions.

-**Dataset Suggestions**: Access historical climate datasets from government portals or Kaggle that provide data on temperature and precipitation over the years.

-**Tasks**:
+**Dataset Suggestions:** Look for e-commerce transaction datasets available on Kaggle or open government datasets.

+**Tasks:**
+- Import and Explore Dataset:
-- **Import Climate Data**: Load the historical climate dataset into OpenRefine.
+    - Load the e-commerce transaction dataset into OpenRefine for thorough examination.

+- Data Cleaning and Standardization:
-- **Data Cleaning**: Identify and correct inconsistencies in date formats, missing values, and outliers.
+    - Identify and correct inconsistencies in transaction amounts and dates.

+- Clustering for Anomaly Detection:
+    - Use OpenRefine's clustering features to identify potential anomalies based on transaction patterns.

+- Feature Engineering:
-- **Time Series Preparation**: Transform the dataset to create a time series format suitable for analysis.
+    - Create new features (e.g., transaction frequency, average transaction value) to enhance the dataset for analysis.

+- Export Cleaned Dataset for Modeling:
-- **Export for Visualization**: Save the cleaned and transformed dataset for use in visualization tools like Matplotlib or Tableau.
+    - Save the preprocessed dataset for use in machine learning models that will detect anomalies.

-**Bonus Ideas (Optional)**:
+**Bonus Ideas (Optional):**
-- Create visualizations showing trends in temperature changes over decades.
-- Investigate correlations between precipitation levels and temperature changes using statistical methods.

----

-These projects aim to provide students with hands-on experience using OpenRefine while developing essential data science skills in data cleaning, enrichment, and analysis.
+- Implement machine learning models for anomaly detection (e.g., Isolation Forest, Autoencoders) using the cleaned dataset.
+- Analyze the impact of cleaned data on the model's performance by comparing results before and after cleaning.